 21. The Clash – formed as part of the genuine wave of British punk, the Clash became eponymous for punk bands, used music as a means of hammering political hypocrisy.
 The clash set the benchmark by which all punk bands of political minds are evaluated.
 The Clash were a complete sound unit; blossoming dissenting ideologies, voicing against Western consumerism through music.
 To feel rock in your core, try bumping “London Calling”, “The Guns of Brixton”.

 22. Alice Cooper – Alice Copper does sound like a person’s name.
 Well, it is a person’s name who led the Alice Cooper band, then eventually legally changed his name (Vince Furnier) to Alice Cooper, so that he could introduce a solo career when the band had become inert.
-The band lasted for half of a decade; during the period, the band introduced a style of theatrical horror in music; the theme was later adapted by many artists over several generations.
+The band lasted for half of a decade; during the period, the band introduced a style of theatrical horror in music; the theme was later adopted by many artists over several generations.
 “Welcome to My Nightmare”, “Poison”, “Under my Wheels” disseminate their greatness.

 23. Ozzy Osbourne – apart from his most famed persona as the lead vocalist of Black Sabbath, Ozzy is an English singer, songwriter, and TV personality.
 Despite his dismissal from the band, he went on to build a successful career of his own.
 Ozzy’s first solo album Blizzard of Ozz is dubbed one of the greatest heavy rock albums of all time.
 While, “I Don’t Know”, “Diary of a Madman”, “Bark at the Moon” qualified his solo career’s success.